kytoros/kytoros/README.md

 ## Hi there 👋

-HomeLab enthusiast running some shitboxes with Proxmox and Unraid
+HomeLab enthusiast running some shitboxes with Proxmox and Truenas